-Cecilia Hyunjung Mo is an Associate Professor of Political Science at University of California, Berkeley and an Associate Professor of Public Policy (by courtesy) at UC Berkeley’s Goldman School of Public Policy.
-She serves as a Scientific Advisor to the Human Trafficking Research Initiative at IPA.
+Cecilia Hyunjung Mo is the Judith E. Gruber Associate Professor of Political Science at the University of California, Berkeley, and an Associate Professor of Public Policy at UC Berkeley’s Goldman School of Public Policy.
+She serves as a scientific advisor for IPA's Human Trafficking Research Initiative.

 Professor Mo specializes in behavioral political economy, comparative political behavior, the political economy of development, and social policy research.
 Her applied work focuses on understanding and addressing important social problems related to human trafficking, immigration, migration, inequality, and prejudice.
 Dr. Mo has significant experience with experimental methods, impact evaluations, quantitative methods, and survey methods.
 She has carried out field studies in several developing countries, in collaboration with various international agencies, including the International Organization for Migration (IOM), the US Agency for International Development (USAID), US Department of Labor (USDOL), and the World Bank, as well as with national and local governments and local civil society organizations.
 Dr. Mo has provided expert opinion to develop research protocols and research instruments for the USAID EDGE-IE Guatemala Knowledge, Attitudes, and Practices and Human Trafficking Victim Identification Survey.
 She is leading work funded by Humanity United, U.S. Department of Labor, USAID, Stanford University, Terre des Hommes, and Vanderbilt University on human trafficking vulnerability and public opinion around human trafficking policies in China, Guatemala, Jamaica, Nepal, and the United States.